kirkja-leikjahonnunar/kirkja/GameClient/Entity/Context/Voxeling/README.md

 ![Voxeling form.](docs/voxeling_form.png)

+### Absorbing Colors
+Voxelings absorb color from the lights in the level.
+Stand under a light and the voxeling's hue will shift towards that color.
+The voxeling loses its color as it creates blocks.

 ## Entity Controls
 | Action | Keyboard / Mouse | Gamepad | Description |
 | - | :-: | :-: | - |